utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 echo $PATH
 ```

 That's a little tough to read.
-Let's put the directories in our `$PATH` on separate lines by piping the output of `$PATH` to the **tr**anslate characters command, which allows us to quickly substitude the `:` in `$PATH` with newline (`\n`) characters.
+Let's put the directories in our `$PATH` on separate lines by piping the output of `$PATH` to the **tr**anslate characters command, which allows us to quickly substitute the `:` in `$PATH` with newline (`\n`) characters.

 ```
 echo "$PATH" | tr ':' '\n'
 ```

 Notice the `$` symbol.
 This is how variables are accessed in bash. *Environment variables* are always capitalized.
-The `$PATH` variable sotres the directories you computer searches for programs, commands, and utilitis that have been installed.
+The `$PATH` variable stores the directories you computer searches for programs, commands, and utilities that have been installed.
 If you installed something and can't get it to work on the command-line, it's likely because the *executable file* for the program is not in the computers `$PATH`.
 When we used the `which` command earlier, these are the directories that were searched.
-If the command in not in `$PATH`, nothing will be printed.
+If the command is not in `$PATH`, nothing will be printed.

 ```
 which made-up-command